 Since their launch in 1999 as a replacement for Personal Equity Plans (PEP’s) and Tax Exempt Special Savings Accounts (TESSA’s), ISA’s have become a popular product with investors in the UK.
 In late 2006 the Chancellor confirmed that the ISA would continue to run indefinitely past 2010, recognising that these accounts have an important part to play in encouraging long-term savings and investment.
 Although the benefits of an ISA will be greatest for an investor making significant capital gains (above the annual allowance, set at £11,700 for the 2018/19 tax year), they can also be a cost effective way to make regular contributions over the longer term.
 Even if your portfolio is relatively small today, these sums if invested over a medium to long term can become a significant sum.

 For an ISA to be a useful way to make regular smaller investments, the charges to manage it and trade within it must be competitive.

 Tax advantages of ISA’sWithin an ISA, gains on invested funds are tax-free and there is no further tax to pay on any income received from dividends or other sources.
-Thanks to this tax-advantaged status, ISA’s don’t even need to be reported to the taxman!
+Thanks to this tax-advantaged status, income or capital gains from ISA’s don’t even need to be reported to the taxman!

 Bearing in mind these changes, there has never been a better time to review your existing portfolio.
 Always ensure you’re investing in areas that complement your individual risk profile.